actuallyakash/evie-wp/readme.txt

 == Description ==

 A production-ready and minimal theme for your projects and websites.
-It is extemely lightweight, customizable and works perfectly on modern browsers.
+It is extremely lightweight, customizable and works perfectly on modern browsers.
 Install the theme from WordPress and begin your awesome website quickly.

 == Changelog ==

-= 1.0.1
-Updated Screenshot

 = 1.0.0
 Initial release